 - Marshfield Clinic Health System YMCA expansion: MCHS is improving quality of life and wellness with the completion of a multi-million-dollar expansion of the Marshfield Clinic Health System YMCA.
 Roehl Fieldhouse’s new fitness center includes three full-sized basketball/multi-sport courts and new running track.
 Expansion includes a Healthy Living Center, Strength Training Center, Multi-Generational Community Room, and more.

-- Hampton Inn & Suites – COMING SOON: Located near Marshfield Medical Center at 400 W. Upham Street.
-The hotel is expected to open in fall 2020, with 86 rooms, featuring 24 studio suites, an exercise room, and an indoor heated pool.
+- Hampton Inn & Suites – Located near Marshfield Medical Center at 400 W. Upham Street.
+The hotel has 86 rooms, features 24 studio suites, an exercise room, and an indoor heated pool.

 - Kenneth & Ardyce Heiting Community Stadium at Marshfield High School: A new football and track facility, seating about 4,000 spectators, used for football, track and soccer.
 Features include artificial turf field, an apparel store, expanded concessions, and press boxes.
 The largest upgrade to the Marshfield school district’s athletic fields since 1968; it can now host track meets, playoff football games, and invitational tournaments.
 The multimillion-dollar project includes new, adjacent baseball and softball fields.